 Per the illustration at left, mobile devices such as smartphones, tablets, and wearables (like Google Glass) could collect the data.

-Sensors mentioned include cameras, microphones (to listen to sounds of rain, thunder, and so on), temperature readers, accelerometers, barometers, and even display screens – which could hypothetically sense if interaction failures were caused by a user wearing gloves or using “wet or cold (and thus less nimble) fingers,” according to the patent.
+Device sensors mentioned include cameras, microphones (to listen to sounds of rain, thunder, and so on), temperature readers, accelerometers, barometers, and even display screens – which could hypothetically sense if interaction failures were caused by a user wearing gloves or using “wet or cold (and thus less nimble) fingers,” according to the patent.

 The patent also discusses how an “orientation sensor” could sense and interpret gestures like putting one’s hands in her pockets, zipping a jacket, or opening an umbrella.
-However, the patent does not go into further detail on what an “orientation sensor” might be.
+Alas, the patent does not go into further detail on what an “orientation sensor” might be.

 Weather-related data detected by the sensors would then feed to a server for processing and potentially be combined with other data – such as historic data about the location, current neighboring micro-location data, or broader meteorological forecasts.

-In the most recognizable use case, the micro-climate data would be utilized in a smartphone mapping app (presumably Google Maps) to help people minimize weather-related issues as they move about locations – even ones as small as a city block.
+In the most recognizable use case, the micro-climate data would be utilized in a smartphone mapping app (presumably Google Maps) to help people minimize weather-related issues as they move about locations – even areas as small as a city block.

 Per the illustration below, a micro-climate interface could help you avoid wind tunnels between buildings, or know if you need to pull out your umbrella on a certain side of the street.